 (N) Refused or neglected to comply with any limitations or restrictions on or in a duly issued certification;

-(O) Aided, abetted or conspired with any person to violate the provisions of this article, or permitted one's certification or registration to be used by another person;
+(O) Aided, abetted, or conspired with any person to violate the provisions of this article, or permitted one’s certification or registration to be used by another person;

-(P) Impersonated any federal, state, county or city inspector or official;
+(P) Impersonated any federal, state, county, or city inspector or official;

-(Q) Made any statement, declaration or representation through any media implying that any person certified or registered under the provisions of this article is recommended or endorsed by any agency of this state;
+(Q) Made any statement, declaration, or representation through any media implying that any person certified or registered under the provisions of this article is recommended or endorsed by any agency of this state;

 (R) Disposed of containers or unused portions of pesticide inconsistent with label directions or the rules of the commissioner in the absence of label directions if those rules further restrict such disposal;

-(T) Refuse, upon a request in writing specifying the nature or kind of pesticide or device to which such request relates, to furnish to or permit any person designated by the commissioner to have access to and to copy such records of business transactions as may be essential in carrying out the purposes of this article.
+(T) Refuse, upon a request in writing specifying the nature or kind of pesticide or device to which such request relates, to furnish to or permit any person designated by the commissioner to have access to and to copy such records of business transactions as may be essential in carrying out the purposes of this article; or

 (a) Criminal penalties. -- Any person violating any provision of this article or rule adopted hereunder is guilty of a misdemeanor, and, upon conviction thereof, shall be fined not less than $100 nor more than $500 for the first offense, and for the second offense, shall be fined not less than $500 nor more than $1,000, or imprisoned in the county jail not more than six months, or both fined and imprisoned.
 Magistrates have concurrent jurisdiction with circuit courts to enforce the provisions of this article.